jmartinseller/AB-inBev-data-engineer-technical-case-Azure/README.md

-# Technical Case: Breweries Case – Usando Databricks e Azure Data Factory para dados de API
+# Technical Case: Breweries Case – Using Databricks and Azure Data Factory for API Data

-## Visão Geral do Projeto
-Este projeto implementa um pipeline de dados para consumir informações sobre cervejarias através da API Open Brewery DB, processá-las e armazená-las em um data lake utilizando a arquitetura medallion (camadas Bronze, Silver e Gold).
-A solução faz uso do Azure Databricks para o processamento com PySpark e da Azure Data Factory para orquestração do pipeline de dados.
+## Project Overview
+This project implements a data pipeline to consume brewery information from the Open Brewery DB API, process it, and store it in a data lake using the medallion architecture (Bronze, Silver, and Gold layers).
+The solution uses Azure Databricks for processing with PySpark and Azure Data Factory for data pipeline orchestration.

-## Arquitetura
+## Architecture
 ![alt text](Images/arquitetura_ab_inbev.png)

-A arquitetura da solução segue o modelo Medallion Architecture, sendo composta por três camadas principais: Bronze, Silver e Gold.
-A plataforma escolhida para o processamento é o Azure Databricks, enquanto a orquestração é feita via Azure Data Factory (ADF).
-O armazenamento dos dados é realizado no Databricks File System (DBFS).
+The solution’s architecture follows the Medallion Architecture model, consisting of three main layers: Bronze, Silver, and Gold.
+Azure Databricks was chosen as the processing platform, while Azure Data Factory (ADF) handles orchestration.
+Data is stored in the Databricks File System (DBFS).

-## Camada Bronze — Dados Brutos
+## Bronze Layer — Raw Data
-Objetivo: Armazenar os dados brutos obtidos da API sem qualquer transformação, preservando o formato original para análises futuras.
+Goal: Store raw data retrieved from the API without any transformation, preserving the original format for future analysis.
--	Formato: Delta table.
+-	Format: Delta table.
 -	Detalhes:
-    -	Dados extraídos da API pública da Open Brewery DB com paginação automatizada.
-    -	Nenhuma transformação é aplicada nesta camada.
-    -	Arquivos são armazenados no DBFS na camada Bronze.

-## Camada Silver — Dados Processados
-Objetivo: Limpar, normalizar e particionar os dados para garantir consistência e qualidade para as análises.
--	Formato: Delta table.
--	Transformações Aplicadas:
-    -	Remoção de campos nulos irrelevantes.
-    -	Conversão de tipos de dados para um formato padrão.
-    -	Particionamento dos dados por state (estado) e city (cidade) para facilitar o processamento e análise de dados.
-## Camada Gold — Dados Agregados
-Objetivo: Gerar uma camada analítica com dados agregados para fornecer insights de negócio.
--	Formato: Delta table e view.
--	Transformações Aplicadas:
-    -	Contagem de cervejarias por brewery_type (tipo de cervejaria) e local (por state e city).

-## Orquestração com Azure Data Factory
-A orquestração do pipeline é feita através do Azure Data Factory (ADF), utilizando um pipeline com as seguintes atividades principais:
-Pipeline ADF
-O pipeline contém três atividades principais:
-1. Ingestão da camada Bronze:
--	Executa o notebook bronze_extraction.py, que consome os dados da Open Brewery DB API e armazena os dados brutos na camada Bronze.
-2. Transformação da camada Bronze para Silver:
--	Executa o notebook silver_transformation.py, que realiza a limpeza e normalização dos dados, além de particioná-los por state e city.
-3. Agregação da camada Silver para Gold:
--	Executa o notebook gold_aggregation.py, que gera agregações por brewery_type, state e city, e armazena o resultado na camada Gold, tanto em formato de Delta table quanto em uma view.

-## Controle de Fluxo e Tratamento de Erro
--	Controle de fluxo: O pipeline é configurado para garantir que as atividades sejam executadas na ordem correta.
--	Retries automáticos: As atividades possuem configurações de retries automáticos em caso de falhas para garantir a robustez do processo.
--	Alertas: Em caso de falha, alertas por e-mail são disparados via integração com o Azure Monitor, garantindo a visibilidade dos problemas.
-## Trigger de Execução
--	A execução do pipeline é agendada para rodar diariamente às 08:00h (ou sob demanda, dependendo da necessidade).
+    -	Data extracted from the public Open Brewery DB API with automated pagination.
+    -	No transformations are applied at this layer.
+    -	Files are stored in DBFS in the Bronze layer.

+## Silver Layer — Processed Data
+Goal: Clean, normalize, and partition the data to ensure consistency and quality for analysis.
+-	Format: Delta table.
+-	Transformations Applied:
+    -	Removal of irrelevant null fields.
+    -	Conversion of data types to a standard format.
+    -	Partitioning of data by state and city to facilitate processing and analysis.

+## Gold Layer — Aggregated Data
+Goal: Generate an analytical layer with aggregated data to provide business insights.
+-	Format: Delta table and view.
+-	Transformations Applied:
+    -	Count of breweries by brewery_type and location (by state and city).

+## Orchestration with Azure Data Factory
+The pipeline orchestration is handled through Azure Data Factory (ADF), using a pipeline with the following main activities:
+ADF Pipeline
+The pipeline contains three main activities:
+1. Bronze Layer Ingestion:
+-	Executes the bronze_extraction.py notebook, which consumes data from the Open Brewery DB API and stores the raw data in the Bronze layer.

+2. Transformation from Bronze to Silver:
+-	Executes the silver_transformation.py notebook, which performs data cleaning and normalization, and partitions it by state and city.

+3. Aggregation from Silver to Gold:
+-	Executes the gold_aggregation.py notebook, which generates aggregations by brewery_type, state, and city, and stores the result in the Gold layer as both a Delta table and a view.

+## Flow Control and Error Handling
+-	Flow control: The pipeline is configured to ensure that activities run in the correct order.
+-	Automatic retries: Activities have automatic retry settings in case of failure, ensuring the robustness of the process.
+-	Alerts: In case of failure, email alerts are sent via Azure Monitor integration, ensuring visibility of issues.
+## Execution Trigger
+-	The pipeline is scheduled to run daily at 08:00 AM (or on-demand as needed).

 ![alt text](Images/agendamento_adf.png)

-## Notebooks Databricks
+## Databricks Notebooks
 bronze_extraction.py
--	Objetivo: Consumir os dados da API pública da Open Brewery DB e armazená-los na camada Bronze.
+-	Goal: Consume data from the Open Brewery DB public API and store it in the Bronze layer.
--	Características:
+-   Features:
-    -	Lida com paginação automática para garantir que todos os registros sejam recuperados.
+    -	Handles automatic pagination to ensure all records are retrieved.
-    -	Armazena os dados brutos no formato Delta table no caminho específico da camada Bronze do Unity Catalog.
+    -	Stores raw data in Delta table format in the Bronze layer path of Unity Catalog.
 ![alt text](Images/qtd_registros_api.png)

 silver_transformation.py
--	Objetivo: Realizar a transformação dos dados da camada Bronze para Silver, limpando e normalizando os dados.
+-	Goal: Transform data from the Bronze to the Silver layer, cleaning and normalizing it.
--	Características:
+-	Features:
-    -	Lê os dados da camada Bronze armazenados em formato Delta table.
-    -	Aplica limpeza (remoção de dados nulos irrelevantes), normalização (padronização de tipos de dados) e particionamento (por estado e cidade).
-    -	Os dados são então escritos de volta em uma Delta table particionada.
+    -	Reads data from the Bronze layer stored in Delta table format.
+    -	Applies cleaning (removal of irrelevant null values), normalization (standardization of data types), and partitioning (by state and city).
+    -	he data is then written back into a partitioned Delta table.
 ![alt text](Images/particionamento_silver.png)

 ![alt text](Images/particionamento_silver2.png)

 gold_aggregation.py
--	Objetivo: Agregar os dados da camada Silver para fornecer insights analíticos na camada Gold.
+-	Goal: Aggregate data from the Silver layer to provide analytical insights in the Gold layer.
--	Características:
+-	Features:
-    -	Lê os dados da camada Silver.
-    -	Aplica agregações como contagem de cervejarias por tipo (brewery_type) e localização (estado e cidade).
-    -	Armazena os resultados na camada Gold, tanto em formato Delta table quanto em uma view, para facilitar a consulta por stakeholders.
+    -	Reads data from the Silver layer.
+    -	Applies aggregations such as count of breweries by type (brewery_type) and location (state and city).
+    -	Stores results in the Gold layer as a Delta table and a view, making it easier for stakeholders to query.
 ![alt text](Images/view_gold.png)

-Após a execução dos notebooks teremos um Catálago de dados no databricks semelhante ao apresentado na imagem abaixo:
+After executing the notebooks, we will have a Databricks Data Catalog similar to the image below:
 ![alt text](Images/catalago.png)

-## Monitoramento e Alertas
-Para garantir a integridade dos dados e a execução correta do pipeline, foram implementados processos de monitoramento e alertas.
+## Monitoring and Alerts
-Monitoramento via Azure Data Factory (ADF)
+To ensure data integrity and proper pipeline execution, monitoring and alerting processes were implemented Monitoring via Azure Data Factory (ADF)
--	Retry automático: Em caso de falhas nas atividades do pipeline, o ADF está configurado para tentar novamente automaticamente, minimizando interrupções.
--	Alertas de falhas: Através da integração com o Azure Monitor, alertas são disparados para um grupo de e-mail configurado sempre que uma falha ocorre no pipeline.
-Validações de Dados
--	Verificação de quantidade mínima de registros por camada: Cada camada do pipeline (Bronze, Silver e Gold) possui uma validação para garantir que os dados processados não estejam vazios ou com quantidade de registros abaixo do esperado.
--	Checagem de schema esperado: Antes de avançar para as camadas seguintes, um processo de validação é executado para garantir que os dados estejam no formato e schema esperados.
--	Consistência dos dados: São realizadas verificações de consistência para assegurar que os dados não foram corrompidos durante as transformações ou ingestão.
+-	Automatic retries: In case of activity failures, ADF is configured to retry automatically, minimizing interruptions.
+-	Failure alerts: Through Azure Monitor integration, alerts are sent to a configured email group whenever a pipeline failure occurs.
+Data Validations
+-	Minimum record count check per layer: Each pipeline layer (Bronze, Silver, and Gold) includes a validation to ensure processed data is not empty or below expected thresholds.
+-	Expected schema check: Before moving to the next layers, a validation process ensures that data is in the correct format and schema.
+-	Data consistency: Consistency checks are performed to ensure that data has not been corrupted during ingestion or transformations.

-## Considerações Finais
+## Final Considerations
-Este pipeline de dados foi projetado para ser escalável e resiliente, utilizando as melhores práticas de engenharia de dados na plataforma Azure.
-Ele pode ser facilmente estendido para incluir novas fontes de dados ou transformações adicionais, conforme necessário.
-A utilização do Azure Databricks e Azure Data Factory garante não apenas a performance e flexibilidade, mas também o controle e monitoramento eficazes de cada etapa do processo.
-Algumas etapas deste processo não puderam ser implementadas devido as restrições da conta disponível para desenvolvimento, porém, foram desenvolvidos mecanismos paralelos que possibilitassem teste e validações dos processes extração, tratamento e armazenamento dos dados
+This data pipeline was designed to be scalable and resilient, applying best practices in data engineering on the Azure platform.
+It can be easily extended to include new data sources or additional transformations as needed.
+The use of Azure Databricks and Azure Data Factory ensures not only performance and flexibility, but also effective control and monitoring of each step of the process.

+Some steps in this process could not be implemented due to restrictions in the available development account.
+However, parallel mechanisms were developed to enable testing and validation of the data extraction, processing, and storage procedures.